Microsoft/azure-docs.cs-cz/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 Select-AzSubscription -SubscriptionName $SubscriptionName

 ### Validate the connection to database server
-# Validate only if you use SSISDB
+# Validate only if you're using SSISDB
 if(![string]::IsNullOrEmpty($SSISDBServerEndpoint))
 {
     $SSISDBConnectionString = "Data Source=" + $SSISDBServerEndpoint + ";User ID=" + $SSISDBServerAdminUserName + ";Password=" + $SSISDBServerAdminPassword